Tuesday, April 29, 2025

 • Barth finds that a revolution has defeated the oldest nobility, that is, the descendants of the men with the huge turbans.
 The ruler is free of physical constraints.

-• Cowries arrive at the same time: later than in Djimini, because the king has more power to reject them than the Kondougou chief.
+• Cowries arrive with that revolution.
+The change takes place decades later than in Djimini, because the king is more powerful than the Kondougou chief.

 In Logone...